iterorganization/IMAS-Java/doc/api_ids.rst

         Read the contents in a specific time range of the an IDS into memory.

         This method fetches the IDS with all the time slice in time range between tmin and tmax.
-        1. In case of no interpolation in the time range interpolMode must be set to 0 and dtime = {}.
+        1. In case of no interpolation in the time range, interpolMode must be set to 0 and dtime = {}.
         2. The method can interpolate time slices in the time range, if interpolMode = 1 and dtime = {step} (double array of size equals 1).
            The 'step' is the regular time step.